vostok/devtools/library-dev-conventions/src-libs-conventions.md

 * Should define symbol `MAKE_CLASSES_PUBLIC` in Release configuration.

+* Cannot reference code from other source libraries.

 ### Code-related practices
 * Every class or interface comprising library's public API must be marked internal unless the special compiler switch is set:
 ```